-1. Ensuring that the engine is stopped, check the oil level in the crackcase daily.
+1. While the engine is stopped, check the oil level in the crankcase with the dipstick daily.
 The oil level must be between the high and low marks on the stick.
-Fill with recommended oil (see Figure 7) and fill only to the high mark on the dipstick.
+Fill with the recommended oil, and fill only to the high mark on the dipstick.
+Follow the lubrication recommendations in Figure 7.